Bon Iver - "22, A Million"

 Alcest - "Kodama"

 This is one of the most beautiful "metal" albums I've ever heard.
 It relies mostly on atmosphere and harmony to drive visceral emotions.
-After going a little too light and gazey on their last album "Shelter," Alcest have stepped up their blackened heaviness here in a strong way.
+Following up their last album "Shelter," Alcest have stepped up their blackened heaviness here in a strong way.

 Favorite Track: "Je Suis D'ailleurs"